 Familiarise yourself with your handset’s menu system.

-Every DECT handset should have some way of navigating its menu system – this usually compromises of phone-book entries, last numbers called, answering machine messages and, almost always, a set-up menu.
+Every DECT handset should have some way of navigating its menu system.
+This usually compromises phone-book entries, last numbers called, answering machine messages and, almost always, a set-up menu.

 If you browse through the set-up menu you should find a “Register Handset” option.
 This is what you’re looking for.

-- Once the base unit is in registration mode, you’ll need to browse your handset’s menus and find the register handset option.
-Click that.
+- Once the base unit is in registration mode, you’ll need to browse your handset’s menus and find the “register handset” option.
+Select that.

 - Your handset should now briefly display something along the lines of a “searching…” message.

-- At this point you should get some sort of confirmation that your handset has been registered – an audible beep, or flash, or a message on the handset.
+You should hear an audible beep, or see flash, or a message on the handset.

-If you’re not sure, you can as always refer to the instruction manual that came with your phone.
-PDF User Guides are commonly made available online so even if you have lost it, they’re usually pretty easy to find.PMC Telecom
+You can always refer to the instruction manual that came with your phone if you’re not sure about any of the steps detailed here.
+PDF User Guides are commonly made available online so even if you have lost them, they’re usually pretty easy to find.PMC Telecom

 For more support options, please consult your handset manufacturer below: